 High in the breathless Hall the Minstrel sate,

 And Eamont’s murmur mingled with the Song,

 The words of ancient time I thus translate,

 A festal strain that hath been silent long…

 And, perhaps inevitably, Turner sketched and painted it.
 Today, Brougham Castle is an impressive, attractive and fascinating ruin, with families picnicking in the cobbled courtyard that once echoed with the sounds of a busy fortress, and kids exploring its intriguing nooks and crannies.
 There is no hint of the violence or hardship that its walls must have witnessed and the babble of Imperial Roman auxiliaries has been replaced with shrieks of childish pleasure.
 In the sunlight, the red-brown sandstone seems deceptively soft and, if you visit in spring, the formidable walls are speckled with little outcrops of bright purple aubrietia.
-It’s actually a beautiful and peaceful spot, with the lovely old bridge (wrecked by flooding last time I saw it) crossing the Eamont, a few scattered high-end properties beyond and the hum of traffic from the A66.
+It’s actually a beautiful and peaceful spot, with the lovely old bridge (wrecked by Storm Desmond in 2015) spanning the Eamont, a few scattered high-end properties beyond and the hum of traffic from the A66.
 It would have been much busier at Broughton eight – or eighteen – hundred years ago.